tillg/linkedin_post_scraper/readme.md

 ### Installing components

 To install Chromedriver I followed [this guide](https://www.kenst.com/installing-chromedriver-on-mac-osx/#:~:text=The%20easiest%20way%20to%20install,seeing%20it%20returns%20a%20version.).
+It basically boils down to `brew install cask chromedriver`.
 **Note**: I couldn't execute it at first as it was forbidden by Apple policies.
 So I had to `xattr -d com.apple.quarantine /usr/local/bin/chromedriver` to remove the quarantine flag.

 To install Selenium for my jupyter notebook I followed [this guide](https://shanyitan.medium.com/how-to-install-selenium-and-run-it-successfully-via-jupyter-lab-c3f50d22a0d4)